PQCMayo/MAYO-C/README.md

 - `ref` builds MAYO implemented with portable C code for native target architecture, using run-time parameters.
 - `opt` builds MAYO implemented with optimized portable C code, compiled with `-march=native` (if available) and AES acceleration (if available)
 - `avx2` builds MAYO implemented with optimized AVX2 code, compiled with `-march=native` (if available) and AES acceleration (if available)
+- `neon` builds MAYO implemented with optimized NEON code, compiled with `-march=native` (if available) and AES acceleration

 The default build type if none is specified is `opt`.